poucotm/Log-Highlight/README.md

  * Support Go To Position in a Log by `result_file_regex`
  * Search a Base Directory Automatically for Relative Path Link
  * Summary Output Panel
- * Auto Refresh
+ * Auto Refresh for Multiple Logs
- * Continuous Tracking
+ * Continuous Tracking for Multiple Logs

 #### Customizable Syntax & Color Scheme